danielgm/SaveYourBrain/README.md

 SaveYourBrain
 =============

 Brain rehabilitation game where you measure and improve reaction time by taking down zombies with Leap Motion.
+We won in the "Best for Patients" category.

 Video here:
 https://vimeo.com/60398625